Falanan/Private_Assistant/README.md

 **Data preperation (Fatch Dataset tag):**

-1. Vocal separation, Deecho, Dereverberation
+1. Vocal separation, DeEcho, DeReverberation.
 2. Slice the source audio into small pieces.
-No attribute on the webui need to be changed, this will slice the audio into 10s pieces for better training propose
+No attribute on the webui need to be changed, this will slice the audio into 10s pieces for better training propose.
 3. Denoise all audio files.
 4. Speech recognition.
 Generate transcript for all audio files.
 5. Correct all transcripts.
 Machine may make mistakes.

 **Fine Tuning (GPT-SoVITS-TTS tag):**

-1. Dataset formating
+1. Dataset formating.
 2. Fine-tuned Training.
-In this step, we will train both SoVITS model and GPT model
+In this step, we will train both SoVITS model and GPT model.

+Based on personal interests, I collected two celebrities voices, models will be availabe soon on Hugging Face.

+<p style="color:'red';">Please be awared of that I have no control of further usage of open source models</p>